JBDAC/tables/README.md

 This is a small toy to generate multiplication tables for kids.
-It can vary the difficulty, the number on entries etc.
+It can vary the difficulty, the number of entries etc.
 It can print out the tables to a text file, or run an interactive quiz where the difficulty level will change, depending on their ability.
 Usage: python tables.py -h